-For financial reporting purposes, all subsidiaries are fully consolidated.
-However, for prudential purposes, the book value of the Group's insurance subsidiaries, as well as its property and hotel business subsidiaries, is deducted from the capital base.
-The treatment for accounting and prudential purposes of the various Group entities is presented in Appendix 1 (p.29) of the report.
+For IFRS purposes all subsidiaries are fully consolidated.
+However, for prudential purposes, the book value of the insurance subsidiaries, property subsidiaries, hotel business subsidiaries, intermediate holding companies and investment companies are deducted from the Group's capital base.
+The treatment for accounting and prudential purposes of the Group entities is presented in Appendix 1 (p.29) of the report.

-$^{^{\}rm a}$ The Capital Requirements Directive (CRD) constitutes the following two directives:
+&lt;sup>1 The Capital Requirements Directive (CRD) constitutes the following two directives:

-[•] Directive 2006/48/EC relating to the taking up and pursuit of the business of credit institutions; and
+• Directive 2006/48/EC relating to the taking up and pursuit of the business of credit institutions; and

-[•] Directive 2006/49/EC on the capital adequacy of investment firms and credit institutions.
+• Directive 2006/49/EC on the capital adequacy of investment firms and credit institutions.